 Transactional Analysis provides a connection with a client’s past and identifies how this may influence on today's decisions.
 This approach helps clients become more connected with their thinking and acting skills.

-As well as working in Private Practice, I currently volunteer as a Bereavement Counsellor at St Michael's Hospice in Basingstoke and have previously worked at Andover Mind.
+As well as working in Private Practice, I have volunteered as a Bereavement Counsellor at St Michael's Hospice in Basingstoke and have worked at Andover Mind.

 I regularly attend workshops and training courses to ensure I am in the best position to help my clients.